The Bulletin: School of Arts and Sciences: BFA

 Failure to Make Satisfactory Academic Progress

-• Academic Probation: Students who fail to make satisfactory academic progress as defined above for a semester in which they are on an Academic Warning will be placed on Probation.
-Students on Probation may still enroll at SMFA at Tufts but they cannot receive federal financial aid.
+- Academic Probation: Students who fail to make satisfactory academic progress as defined above for a semester in which they are on an Academic Warning will be placed on Probation.
+Students on Probation may still enroll at SMFA at Tufts but they may not receive federal financial aid.
 Students on Probation may appeal to retain financial aid one time during their academic career.
 Students must submit appeals and supporting documentation to the Financial Aid Office for review and approval.
 Students who make satisfactory academic progress for the semester in which they are on Academic Probation will return to good standing.
-Students on Probation must meet with the Associate Dean of Undergraduate Advising for the SMFA at Tufts before registering for classes to develop an academic plan that will allow students to return to good academic standing and complete the program.
+Students on Probation must meet with the the Associate Dean of Advising and Undergraduates Studies for the SMFA at Tufts before registering for classes to develop an academic plan that will allow students to return to good academic standing and complete the program.

-• Required to Withdraw (1 semester): Students who fail to make satisfactory academic progress for a semester in which they are on Probation will be required to withdraw for 1 semester.
+- Required to Withdraw (1 semester): Students who fail to make satisfactory academic progress for a semester in which they are on Probation will be required to withdraw for 1 semester.
 A student who returns after a required withdraw will return on a probationary status.
-Students who petition for reentry should consider their readiness to resume academic studies.
+Students should consider their readiness when returning to their studies after a Required to Withdraw semester.

 Pre-Matriculation Credits